0 commentaires

 The role of selenium in the prevention of certain diseases

 Selenium may also help prevent certain diseases.
-For example, studies have shown that men with high levels of selenium in the body have a reduced risk of prostate cancer.
-Selenium may also benefit people with Crohn's disease, an inflammatory bowel disease, because it helps reduce inflammation.
+For example, studies have shown that men with high levels of selenium in their bodies have a reduced risk of prostate cancer.
+Selenium may also be beneficial for people with Crohn's disease, an inflammatory bowel disease, because it helps reduce inflammation.

 Food sources of selenium